KqSMea8/AirplayServer/README.md

 Start the airplay_server executable and an AirPlay mirror target device will appear in the network.
 At the moment, these options are implemented:

--n Name: Specify the network name of the AirPlay server
+**-n name**: Specify the network name of the AirPlay server

--b: Hide the black background behind the video
+**-b**: Hide the black background behind the video

+**-a (hdmi|analog)**: Set audio output device

+**-v/-h**: Displays short help and version information

 # Authors

 The code in this repository accumulated from various sources over time.
 Here is my attempt at listing the various authors and the components they created:

 * **dsafa22**: Created an [AirPlay 2 mirroring server](https://github.com/dsafa22/AirplayServer) for Android based on ShairPlay.
 This project is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
-All code in lib/ with a header crediting `Administrator` is dsafa22's work.
+All code in `lib/` with a header crediting `Administrator` is dsafa22's work.
 License: unknown
 * **Juho Vähä-Herttua** and contributors: Created an AirPlay audio server called [ShairPlay](https://github.com/juhovh/shairplay), including support for Fairplay based on PlayFair.
-Most of the code in lib/ originally stems from this project.
+Most of the code in `lib/` originally stems from this project.
 License: GNU LGPLv2.1+
 * **EstebanKubata**: Created a FairPlay library called [PlayFair](https://github.com/EstebanKubata/playfair).
 Located in the `lib/playfair` folder.
 License: GNU GPL
 * **Jonathan Beck, Nikias Bassen** and contributors: Created a library for plist handling called [libplist](https://github.com/libimobiledevice/libplist).
 Located in the `lib/plist` folder.
 License: GNU LGPLv2.1+